KCaseyChamberlain/README-architect/README.md

 Packages required to run this program are: Clone this repository, download the npm inquirer.

 ### Usage
-How to use this program: Type "node inded.js" into the command line after cloning the repo.
-From their you will be asked a series of questions.
+How to use this program: Type "node index.js" into the command line after cloning the repo.
+From there you will be asked a series of questions.
 Once all the questions have been answered, a README.md file will be created.

 ### Contributing
 No contributions at this time.